toralf/torutils/README.md

 Then this rule set is applied to prevent DDoS attampts against the Tor port:

 1. trust any connection attempt from a trusted Tor authority server
-2. block the source¹ for 24 hours if the connection attempt rate from it to the Tor port exceeds 9/min² within last 2 minutes
+2. ignore the connection attempt if the source is in a (manually to be filled) ipset¹
-3. ignore the connection attempt if there are already 8 established connections to the Tor port (max 8 relays are allowed per ip address)
+3. block the source² for 24 hours if the connection attempt rate from it to the Tor port exceeds 9/min³ within last 2 minutes
-4. ignore the connection attempt if the source is in a special ipset³
+4. ignore the connection attempt if there are already 8 established connections to the Tor port (max 8 relays are allowed per ip address)
 5. accept the connection attempt to the Tor port

-¹ For IPv4 _source_ means a single ip address, for IPv6 a /56 hostmask is considered to be assigned to a system³
+¹ Hosters providing an IPv6 /64 hostmask for a system are handled by [this](./ipv6-rules.sh#L127) quirk, create a cronjob like `*/5 * * * * /opt/torutils/ipv6-rules.sh manual` to update that ipset regularly using the data of rule 3

-² The value is roughly derived from [ticket 40636](https://gitlab.torproject.org/tpo/core/tor/-/issues/40636#note_2844146).
+² For IPv4 _source_ means a single ip address, for IPv6 a /56 hostmask is considered to be the same system³

-³ Hosters providing an IPv6 /64 hostmask for a system are handled by [this](./ipv6-rules.sh#L127) quirk, just create a cronjob like `*/5 * * * * /opt/torutils/ipv6-rules.sh manual` to activate it
+³ The value is derived from [ticket 40636](https://gitlab.torproject.org/tpo/core/tor/-/issues/40636#note_2844146).

 If the DDoS script fails to parse the Tor and/or the SSH config then overrule automatic parsing by either: